csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 themselves are hosted on `fonts.gstatic.com`.
 On a high-latency connection, this spells bad news.

-Google Fonts are good to us—they `preconnect` the `fonts.gstatic.com` origin preemptively via an HTTP header attached to the `fonts.googleapis.com` response:
+Google Fonts are good to us — they `preconnect` the `fonts.gstatic.com` origin preemptively via an HTTP header attached to the `fonts.googleapis.com` response:

 <figure>